Continuous variable quantum key distribution with two-mode squeezed states: Results

 To reach large distances for which key distribution can be attained, one must develop a protocol that maximizes the key rate in Eq. (\ref{keyrate}).
-We start by considering the standard coherent state protocol.
-It is known that the key rate for this protocol can be maximized by using an infinitely large Gaussian modulation and by adding white noise to Bobs data which are obtained by homodyne detection~\cite{raul}.
+We start by considering the standard coherent state protocol assuming unity post-processing efficiency.
+It is known that the key rate for this protocol can be maximized by using an infinitely large Gaussian modulation and by adding white noise to Bob's data, which are obtained by homodyne detection~\cite{raul}.
 Using the above mentioned analysis for collective attacks, we calculate the secure key rate and the maximally tolerable excess noise, and the results are illustrated by the solid curves in Fig. \ref{theory1} a) and b) .
 These two curves represent the coherent state benchmarks.
-Employing the squeezed state protocol suggested in ref.~\cite{raul} these benchmarks can be beaten but only for strongly squeezed states as illustrated by the dotted curves in Fig. \ref{theory1} a) and b).
+Employing the squeezed state protocol suggested in ref.~\cite{raul}, these benchmarks can be beaten but only for strongly squeezed states, that is, 5.6 dB noise suppression below the shot noise limit as illustrated by the dotted curves in Fig. \ref{theory1} a) and b).

-Now by considering our protocol (Fig. \ref{theosetup}), the key rate and the tolerable excess noise are increased even further as shown by the bold dashed lines Fig. \ref{theory1}.
-Our protocol has the remarkable property that any degree of squeezing improves the performance beyond the optimized coherent state protocol.
-Moreover, another important feature of our protocol is that the squeezed states need not be pure, only the importance of the gain factor is reduced.
-Therefore, practically realizable squeezed state sources can be used to improve real life CVQKD implementations.
-The significance of weighting the measurement outcomes at Alice’s station is illustrated by the dot-dashed curve in Fig. \ref{theory1}b which represents the protocol with $g=1$ (that is, with no weighting corresponding to highly impure squeezed states).
+Now by considering our protocol (Fig. \ref{theosetup} a)), the key rate and the tolerable excess noise are increased even further, as shown by the bold dashed lines in Fig. \ref{theory1}.
+Comparing the previous squeezed state protocol \cite{raul} with ours, we see that the maximal secure distance attainable for 3dB squeezed states is increased by a factor of about 19 and the required squeezing for surpassing the coherent state protocol is lowered from 5.6 dB to $0$ dB for pure two-mode squeezed states.
+For highly impure two-mode squeezed states we need 3 dB of two-mode squeezing as shown by the dot-dashed curve.
+Our protocol thus has the remarkable property that any conditionally squeezed state improves the performance beyond the optimized coherent state protocol.
+Moreover, another important feature of our protocol is that the squeezed states need not be pure; arbitrary mixedness can be tolerated as long as the state is conditionally squeezed.
+Therefore, the main resource for increased performance is conditional squeezing.
+We note however that the performance saturates for high degrees of squeezing (see.
+Fig.\ref{theory1} b).